Who does what in a reintegration process?

 He/she visits the sick employee at home to check whether the incapacity for work is justified, in other words, is the employee actually suffering from the condition stated in the GP’s medical certificate?

-The medical inspector does not suggest a possible adjustment to the workplace or adapted work for the employee, as this is part of the prevention advisor-occupational health physician’s remit.
+The medical inspector does not suggest a possible adjustment to the workplace or adapted work for the employee, as this is part of the occupational health physician’s remit.

 Management roles in the reintegration process